 Criteria JORC Code explanation Commentary In the case of block model interpolation, the block size in relation to the average sample spacing and the search employed.
+Any assumptions behind modelling of selective mining units.
 Any assumptions about correlation between variables.
 Description of how the geological interpretation was used to control the resource estimates.
 Discussion of basis for using or not using grade cutting or capping.
 The process of validation, the checking process used, the comparison of model data to drill hole data, and use of reconciliation data if available.
 A sub-celled block model was constructed using parent block dimensions of 1m East by 10m North by 5mRL with sub-blocking for the purpose of providing appropriate definition of the grade domain boundaries.
 Resource estimation was carried out for gold on the basis of analytical results available up to October 2022.
 Ordinary Kriging (OK) was selected as an appropriate estimation method based on the quantity and spacing of available data and style of deposit under review.
 A three-pass strategy was employed to generate the grade estimates.
-The number of composites for a successful estimate was restricted to a minimum of 6 and a maximum of 12 for the first pass, minimum of 4 and a maximum of 12 for the second pass, minimum of 2 and a maximum of 12 for the second pass, minimum of 2 and a maximum of 12 for the second pass, minimum of and a maximum of 12 for the second pass, minimum of 2 and a maximum of 12 for the second pass, minimum of 2 and a maximum of 12 for the second pass, minimum of 2 and a maximum of 12 for the second pass, minimum of 2 and a maximum of 2000 revealed a gold content reconciliation of 104%.
+The number of composites for a successful estimate was restricted to a minimum of 6 and a maximum of 12 for the first pass, minimum of 4 and a maximum of 12 for the second pass, minimum of 2 and a maximum of 12 for the third pass reducing to 1 and 12 for the fourth pass.
+The search axes were created from block optimization studies and align with the average orientation of the mineralised domains while search distances were derived from variographic analyses of the data sets.
+Production records are not available for comparison to this estimate.
+Comparison of the estimated Mineral Resource and mill production to the end of June 2009 revealed a gold content reconciliation of 104%.
 (HEG Annual Report 2009) No assumptions of byproduct recovery have been made.
 There are no deleterious elements associated with the Reward deposit.
 Sulphide content is low with an average of 3% logged when present.
 Block sizes in the block model were chosen based on average drill spacing and block optimization studies.
 Parent block size are comparable to underground mining selective units.
 No assumptions about correlation between variables has been made.
 Validation of the estimate was completed and included both interactive and statistical review.
 The validation methods included: -